 To better meet China's energy and environment challenges and help build a sustainable energy future, we will leverage our program areas' deep technical expertise, strengthen team collaboration and innovation, and focus our resources on the most pressing issues.

-Major projects recently supported by Energy Foundation China:
+Key projects supported by Energy Foundation China:

 - 2050 high renewable energy penetration study